ava-labs/avalanche-docs-deprecated/docs/v1.0/en/api/platform.md

 * `changeAddr` is the address any change will be sent to.
 If omitted, change is sent to one of the addresses controlled by the user.
 * `username` is the user that pays the transaction fee.
 * `password` is `username`'s password.
+* `txID` is this transaction's ID.
+* `changeAddr` in the result is the address where any change was sent.

 #### Example Call